21 Mar UMI-Sci-Ed Conference

 The UMI-Sci-Ed project consortium invites you to the UMI-Sci-Ed conference on May 22nd, 2019, in Brussels.
 The UMI-Sci-Ed project enhances the attractiveness and inclusiveness of science education and careers for young people through the use of Ubiquitous and Mobile Computing and the Internet of Things (UMI).

 The event will comprise a range of different discussions, plenary sessions and practical demonstrations, with the objective of engaging more organisations in this exciting policy area and demonstrating tools and approaches that work.
-The morning part will present an overview of the project and explain how UMI-Sci-Ed fits with future EC policy, industry employment and skills and science agendas.
-The afternoon keynote speakers will talk about how to engage learners with new IoT tools and products and explore different audiences for IoT awareness raising.
-Finally, there will be practical demonstrations and discussion around the tools, approaches and products.
+Keynote speakers will talk about how to engage learners with new IoT tools and products and explore different audiences for IoT awareness raising.
+At the end, there will be practical demonstrations and discussion around the tools, approaches and products.

 UMI-Sci-Ed aims to empower young people to think creatively, apply new knowledge in an effective way and become continuously competitive in our highly demanding working environment.
 In UMI-Sci-Ed, the technology itself was not starring as the objective of the project.
 Ubiquitous and mobile computing and IoT are rather used to support educational stakeholders working in science education.
 As such this event should be primarily valuable to the educational community (teaching institutions, students, professors, tutors), VET providers, Career support organisations, educational authorities and policy makers.
 Finally, it should also be valuable to companies and organisations creating IoT and advanced technology products, wanting to promote and support the adoption of such technologies.